darktable-org/dtdocs/content/module-reference/processing-modules/graduated-density.md

 Simulate a graduated density filter in order to correct exposure and color in a progressive manner.

-A line is shown on screen allow the position and rotation of the gradient to be manually modified using the mouse.
+A line is shown on screen allowing the position and rotation of the gradient to be modified with the mouse.

 This module is known to provoke banding artifacts under certain conditions.
 You should consider activating the [_dithering_](./dithering.md) module to alleviate these issues.